AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 ### Schedule segment export and example {#schedule-segment-export-example}

-When performing the [Schedule segment export](/help/destinations/ui/activate-segment-streaming-destinations.md#scheduling) step you must manually map activated segments within Platform to its corresponding custom field in [!DNL Salesforce].
+When performing the [Schedule segment export](/help/destinations/ui/activate-segment-streaming-destinations.md#scheduling) step you must manually map segments activated from Platform to their corresponding custom field in [!DNL Salesforce].

-To do this, select each segment, then enter name of the custom field from [!DNL Salesforce] in the [!DNL Salesforce CRM] **[!UICONTROL Mapping ID]** field.
+To do this, select each segment, then enter the custom field name from [!DNL Salesforce] in the [!DNL Salesforce CRM] **[!UICONTROL Mapping ID]** field.
 Refer to the [Create custom fields within [!DNL Salesforce]](#prerequisites-custom-field) section for guidance and best practices on creating custom fields in [!DNL Salesforce].

 For example, if your [!DNL Salesforce] custom field is `crm_2_seg`, specify this value in the [!DNL Salesforce CRM] **[!UICONTROL Mapping ID]** to populate segment audiences from Experience Platform into this custom field.